h1meji/HimejiDev/README.md

 #### 📚 **Meet Himeji!**
 > Hey there, I'm **Himeji** 👋, a 16-year-old from The Netherlands who loves 💻 programming and 🕹️ gaming (especially Minecraft 🌱).
 I got into coding by stumbling across a [Brackeys C# tutorial](https://www.youtube.com/watch?v=jGD0vn-QIkg&ab_channel=Brackeys) a few years back and I've been teaching myself new programming languages ever since.
 I'm pretty decent at stuff like **Javascript/NodeJS**, **C#/.NET**, **Python**, **HTML/CSS**, and I'm trying some **C++** and **Rust**.
 >
-> In my free time, you'll usually find me building Discord/Revolt bots using **DiscordJS/RevoltJS** 🤖 - it's so much fun!
-I do have this bad habit of never finishing projects though...oops 🤔.
-Oh, and I'm in my last year of high school 🎓 right now, trying to improve my C++ and Rust skills 🚀.
+> I'm in my first year of college 🎓 right now, learning new skills 🚀.
 >
 > Anyway, it's cool to meet you 🤝!